yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 # Enabled features (Make -j on jenkins jobs)

 Once upon a story:
-* one jenkins job to build/test a GitProject
+* one jenkins job to build/test a GerritProject
 * a dependency graph between projects
 * schedule jobs to build all projects.